justinwaddy/TROP/README.md

       t41_48     41    48      5     40    -0.0435   107 108 109 110 111
 ```

-The per-cohort effects are also returned in `e(group_tau)` if you have not used the detail option:
+The per-cohort effects are also returned in `e(group_tau)` if you have not used the detail option (but the cohort's units are not):

 ```s
 matrix list e(group_tau)